 I am an artist and a gardener.
 Have you ever grown anything from seed?
 It’s an exercise of hope, faith and is this really going to work?
-Astonishing when it does.
-That’s the part that finds a place in my studio.
-Nature strongly influences my work while the intimacy of gardening magnifies it.
-My recent work, Hybrids, involves a creative close-up of nature’s hidden mysteries.
-Delicate line patterns in a summer squash—that we eat, but never see—create plant structure.
-More profoundly, they mimic networks within our solar system, tree roots, even our own vascular systems.
+My recent work, Hybrids and Lifeforce involves a creative close-up of nature’s elegant linework.
+Delicate patterns mimic networks within our solar system, tree roots, even our own vascular systems.
 We are connected.
 That is what drives me.

 ORIGIN STORY of HYBRIDS

 2015-PRESENT One day in the studio, I decided to take a break from papermaking and just play around.

 At the time I had a garden.
 Lettuce, radish, kale, and (sometimes huge) squash.
 I gave one of those zucchinis a whirl using my pressing and drying equipment for making paper.

 Several years of trial and error have kept me on the fascinating path of creating stained-glass-like images from vegetables.
 They are beautiful, with endless possibilities and exciting results.
 Sophisticated and elegant to look at, thought provoking at the same time.
 These images give a glimpse into the architecture of plants and of ourselves, our universe.
 Nature is quiet, yet powerful.
 She deserves all the respect and dignity we have to offer.

 “A seed grows with no sound, but a tree falls with a huge noise.
 Destruction has noise, but creation is quiet.
 This is the power of silence.
 Grow silently.” —Confucius 551-479 BC